MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-search.md

 ms.search.form: 'TellMe, 9020, 9022, 9026, 9027, 9030, 9000, 9009, 9004, 9005, 9024, 9006, 9007, 9010, 9016, 9017'
 ms.date: 06/14/2023
 ms.author: bholtorf
+ms.service: dynamics-365-business-central
 ---
-# <a name="finding-pages-and-information-with-tell-me"></a>Finding Pages and Information with Tell Me
+# Finding Pages and Information with Tell Me

 This article describes how the in-product search, *Tell me what you want to do*, can help you: